yeetzone/docker-dontstarvetogether/README.md

 4. Configure a [`docker-compose.yml`][compose-file] configuration. *(optional but recommended)*
 5. [Start a container][engine-run] i.e. [launch the service][compose-up].

+The [DST:A Suite][suite] provides common Docker Compose configurations.

 ## Usage
 Server-lifecycle is controlled via default [Docker Engine][engine-cli] or [Docker Compose][compose-cli] commands.
 Every time the server is restarted manually it performs an update-task to check if the